PartnershipOnAI/safelife/README.md

     python3 setup.py build_ext --inplace

 should compile these extensions and install them in the `safelife` module.
-(You can also install SafeLife globally using `python3 setup.py install`, although it's often more convenient to work within this directory.)
+(You can also install SafeLife globally using `python3 setup.py install`, although it's often more convenient to work within this directory.) **Note: you must have have a C compiler installed on your system to compile the extensions!**

 ### Interactive play